Policies & Procedures

 Administering prescription medication

 If the medication is required to be given a second time later in the day, the process is repeated.
 If ever a staff member is unsure if a child has been given medication, they must verbally check with other staff within the room and check that the medication form has been signed to confirm the medication has been administered.
 Good communication is key.
-Medication MUST be administered by an experienced, level 3 qualified member of staff.
-Staff will be vigilant when administering medicine to ensure that it is administered correctly, according to instructions given on the medicine instruction label.

 Signing it Off